From cozy beer taverns to eccentric cocktail joints, we explore the best bars in Brussels that offer a unique glimpse into local Belgian culture.

 Le Bier Circus, Rue de l’Enseignement 57

-Often considered one of the best beer bars in the world, this friendly neighborhood haunt boasts more than 100 bottles of beer and 50 on tap.
+Often hailed as one of the best beer bars in the world, this friendly neighborhood haunt boasts more than 100 bottles of beer as well as 50 beers on tap.
 The friendly bar staff is always on hand to help you whittle down the options and recommend what to choose.
 The lovely terrace overlooking the tranquil Place Fontainas is a bustling spot come summertime.
 Meanwhile, those seeking a more local vibe tend to head to the bar’s lesser-known sister, Moeder Lambic Original.
-Nestled behind the Saint Gillie town hall, this is the ideal spot to sip on Belgian beer with the regulars.
+Nestled behind the Saint-Gilles town hall, this is the ideal spot to sip on Belgian beer with the regulars.

 Moeder Lambic Original, Rue de Savoie 68, 1060 Saint-Gilles

 With its large selection of beers and cocktails and regular live music nights, Monk is a popular spot among those seeking a lively night out in Brussels.
 In fact, the bar has become somewhat of a landmark in the artsy Sainte-Catherine area.
 Despite being spacious, the venue maintains an intimate feel.
 This makes it the ideal place to catch up with friends over a cold Belgian beer and some hearty spaghetti; there are four flavors on offer.
-If you’re looking for a more buzzing vibe, though, swing by during a screening of a football match where the locals gather late into the night.
+If you’re looking for a livelier vibe, swing by during a football match when locals gather late into the night.